Drupal vs WordPress: How to Choose the Best CMS Platform For You

-A large part of Drupal's reputation as a secure CMS comes from the fact that Drupal users tend to be more web-savvy and not make the same mistakes as beginner WordPress users.
+A large part of Drupal's reputation as a secure CMS comes from the fact that Drupal site users tend to be more web-savvy and not make the same mistakes as beginner WordPress users.

 Drupal also has an overall smaller market share as well as fewer themes and plugins.
 Because there are fewer Drupal sites online, they present a less enticing target for hackers.

 You can also look for a Drupal distribution, like Guardr, to help you keep your site ultra-secure.
-Guardr comes with different Drupal modules preloaded and advanced settings that make it easy to maintain a security standard.
+Guardr comes with different Drupal site modules preloaded and advanced settings that make it easy to maintain a security standard.

 It's difficult to discern a clear winner in this category as both CMS are arguably equally secure.

 The major issue with security for either platform comes down to webmaster oversight.

 At the core level, there's not much difference between Drupal and WordPress sites.
 Problems of Drupal vs WordPress are introduced once you start to add additional customizations.

 That said, for a developer, Drupal would be the more secure option because of the greater opportunity for security customization.

 3. Customization (Plugins and Themes)